russolsen/arachne-hello-app/readme.md

         (component/start rt)))

+There are a couple things to note about the code above:

-Note that the second argument to `arachne/build-config` is a vector of module ids used by the application -- `:org.arachne-framework/hello-module` in the example.
+ * The second argument to `arachne/build-config`
+is a vector of module ids used by the application -- `:org.arachne-framework/hello-module` in the example.
-Note that this is the id of the _module_ not the id you gave the components in your config file.
+This is the id of the _module_ not the id you gave the components in your config file.

-In contrast, when you build the runtime with `arachne/runtime` you pass in the component id -- the one you configured in your application config -- of your runtime component.
+* In contrast, when you build the runtime with `arachne/runtime` you pass in the component id -- the one you configured in your application config -- of your runtime component.